artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 His mentor, Ser Brunetto Lattini, asks for him to read his work: XV.119--120 The three Florentines ask for him to record their names: XVI.82--85

+Virgil makes a comment about fame when they're climbing up out of the sixth ditch of the eighth circle and Dante is out of breath:

+>   "Now you must cast aside your laziness,"
+> my master said, "for he who rests on down
+> or under covers cannot come to fame;
+>   and he who spends his life without renown
+> leaves such a vestige of himself on earth
+> as smoke bequeaths to air or foam to water."
+> ~ (XXIV.46--53)

 ## Dante's Pity

 Feinting after Francesca's story: V.139--42

 Dante is unable to speak to the tree: XIII.82--4

-Virgil chews out Dante for pittying the distorted diviners and magicians:
+Virgil chews out Dante for pitying the distorted diviners and magicians:

 >   Of course I wept, leaning against a rock
 > along that rugged ridge, so that my guide